armele/mctradepost-retro/README.md

 Recycling: Add "Sort" module.
 Recycling: Incinerator mode.
 Recycling: Repair mode (identify damaged items and if the material they were created with is available in the recycling center OR multiple of the same type of item exist, repair the damage)
+Recycling: Split recycled enchanted books into one book per spell.
 Building: Resort - Add last vacation (x days ago) to citizen screen Add Happiness for Trade Post factors (like vacation, etc.)
 Building: Marketplace - Refactor pricing logic to an "analyze me" strategy, rather than pre-calculating all item values (expensive, slow)